 Member of the Board of Directors since 12 June 2014.
+The current board member mandate has been renewed on 18 April 2019.

 It will expire at the end of the 2023 annual general meeting of shareholders.

 BOOGMANS Dirk

 Member of the Board of Directors since 1 October 2009.
 The current board member mandate has been renewed on 23 April 2020.